All Episodes

 John, where are we going with this?

-He's gonna be answering questions.
+He's going to be answering questions.

 Who's on that committee?

-It's uh Senator Charles Grassey is the chairman.
+It's Senator Charles Grassley as the chairman.

-He's gonna have an opportunity tomorrow.
+He's going to have an opportunity tomorrow.

-Your current deputy attorney general is Rod Rosenstein.
+Your current Deputy Attorney General is Rod Rosenstein.

 The current deputy director of the FBI, Andrew McCabe, supervised the agents who worked on this case.